 - Digitalize and globalize.
-The increase in remote working has proven the necessity of ensuring that business processes can run independent of work location.
-Additionally, a hyper focus on liquidity and cash flow to recover from business disruption as a result of the pandemic makes real-time insights into financial data an important factor for recovery.
+The increase in remote working has proven the necessity of ensuring that business processes can run independently of work location.
+Additionally, a hyper-focus on liquidity and cash flow to recover from business disruption as a result of the pandemic makes real-time insights into financial data an important factor for recovery.
 Therefore, globalizing processes and having the right solutions and tools in place to support a digital work environment as well as real-time insights will be key to achieving predictive accounting capabilities, and to driving transformational change moving forward.

 - Empower the finance function to deliver business value.
 Finance is driven by modern technologies, and businesses are experiencing a large wave of transformation due to innovations in this area.
 Intelligent technologies specifically are enabling finance to become a strategic business partner and inform on important initiatives such as sustainability.
 Leadership must infuse their finance teams with the right skills (via training) and the time to learn(by applying automation to repetitive tasks) so their workforce can become a strategic business partner.

 - Pivot focus from days-to-close to a continuous and predictive close.
 Shortening days to close is no longer the most important consideration for finance professionals as predictive capabilities become available.
-Companies should focus on how they can leverage financial data throughout the period to not only inform future decision making, but project what the data will say tomorrow.
+Companies should focus on how they can leverage financial data throughout the period to not only inform future decision-making, but project what the data will say tomorrow.